Washington and Jefferson College (B.A., 1984)

 University of Pittsburgh School of Law (J.D., 1987)

-Former U.S. Congresswoman Melissa Hart has returned to her legal roots at Pittsburgh-based law firm, Keevican Weiss Bauerle & Hirsch LLC.
-Ms. Hart rejoins the firm as a Member.
-She chairs the Government Affairs and Relations Practice Group.
-Ms. Hart was Of Counsel to the firm for several years while serving in the PA State Senate.
+Melissa Hart is a Member of Keevican Weiss Bauerle & Hirsch LLC.
+Ms. Hart chairs the Government Affairs and Relations Practice Group.
+Before rejoining the firm, Ms. Hart was Of Counsel to the firm for several years while serving in the PA State Senate.
 She left the firm to serve PA in the U.S. House of Representatives where she served three terms, from January 2001 until January 2007.

 She has been actively engaged with the Pittsburgh business and legal and civic communities for two decades.
 Her volunteer service has included Higher Education boards at the University of Pittsburgh, Washington & Jefferson College, and the Community College of Allegheny County.
 She also served on the boards of the Veterans Leadership Program, and Pittsburgh Ballet Theatre; and continues her service to the Pittsburgh Film Office.